Last updated: 10 July 2019

 c) Communication by phone

 We only phone people who have consented to hear from us by phone, and this may be to give updates about or to ask for feedback on our services, in respect of an entry for an event and to thank our supporters.
 The helpline will sometimes phone people back with additional information, or to confirm a call back appointment with a parent adviser.
 All these appointments are by telephone and call back appointments are only made with the agreement of the individual.
+Similarly, if you are receiving support from one of our family workers, they may telephone in relation to your appointment or with additional information.

 People donating money to Contact